 Figure 1.
 Isakov's main geographical populations of Anatidae in western Eurasia.
+Flyway coding as above.

 Shevareva (1970) analysed 10,600 recoveries of ducks ringed in the former USSR and confirmed the basic geographical populations outlined by Isakov (1967) for Mallard Anas platyrhynchos, Teal A. crecca, Pintail A. acuta, Wigeon A. penelope and Garganey A. querquedula.